-- develop a political framework to disperse the seeds of the “Environment for Europe” process and implement the UNECE SESD at the sub-regional and national levels;
+- develop a political framework to promote the benefits of the “Environment for Europe” process and implement the UNECE Strategy on ESD at sub-regional and national levels;

-- create specific educational tools promoting sustainable development values through a holistic and interdisciplinary approach;
+- create specific educational tools that promote sustainable development–related knowledge, values and skills through a holistic and interdisciplinary approach;

-- strengthen teacher education through training, the sharing of experience and cooperation; and
+- strengthen teacher training through the sharing of experience and cooperation; and

-- raise public awareness by developing tools and campaigns to increase public knowledge and awareness of sustainable development issues.
+- raise public awareness by developing tools and campaigns on sustainable development issues.

 The four main objectives related to SDG implementation are to:

-- introduce the SDGs in an appropriate and understandable manner to the various stakeholders;
+- introduce the SDGs in an appropriate and understandable manner to different stakeholders;

 - build the capacities of all national, regional and local decision makers;

-- trigger regional and national SDG implementation activities; and
+- encourage regional and national SDG implementation activities; and

-- raise public awareness about SDGs using a variety of tailor-made activities.
+- raise public awareness about the SDGs using a variety of tailor-made activities.

 Among its activities to promote the concept of sustainable development, the REC is involved in: